 It was the middle of the night on Nov.
 13, 1974, when 23-year-old Ronald DeFeo Jr. killed six of his relatives with a .35 caliber rifle while they were asleep: parents Louise and Ronald DeFeo Sr., siblings 18-year-old Dawn, 13-year-old Allison, 12-year-old Marc, and nine-year-old John Matthew.

-Though he confessed to his deeds, DeFeo's defense would later attempt to enter an insanity plea.
+Though he confessed to what became known as the Amityville murders, DeFeo's defense would later attempt to enter an insanity plea.
 DeFeo claimed he was guided by malevolent voices in his head and couldn't control his behavior.

 It was this claim, and the murders themselves, that spawned the notion that 112 Ocean Avenue itself was haunted — and that the DeFeo family as a whole were victims of the house.
 However, a look at DeFeo Jr.'s life provides an alternative reading of the events.